Mercedes-Benz Sprinter: Sprinter City

-The Mercedes-Benz Sprinter City minibus variant has been in production since 1995 and is marketed through EvoBus.
-The Freightliner variant has been in production since 2007.
+The Mercedes-Benz Sprinter City minibus variant began production in 1995 and is marketed through EvoBus.
+The Freightliner variant was produced starting in 2007.
 There are three sizes, Sprinter City 35, 65 and 77, which seat from 10 to 16 passengers; including standing passengers, these versions can accommodate 22 to 40 passengers.
-The 77 variant has a low floor throughout and a third pair of wheels at the rear.
+The 77 variant has a low floor walkway between the front and rear doors, and tandem rear wheels.
 The Sprinter City has two automatic doors: a set of double doors at the front, used for passengers getting on or off and having a disabled ramp; and a single door behind the rear wheel for passengers alighting, which opens off some stairs in the high-floor area.
 There is also a manual door on the offside into the driver's cab.
 The 77 variant has double rear doors.